grezniczek/redcap_ui_trimmer/README.md

   - Remove the _Forgot your password?_ link
   - Remove the items below the line under the _Log In_ button

+## Testing

+Instructions for testing the module can be found [here](?prefix=redcap_ui_trimmer&page=tests/UITrimmerManualTest.md).

 ## Changelog

 Version | Changes
 ------- | -----------
+1.0.3   | Add instructions for testing the module.
-1.0.2   | Checks for presence of jQuery to prevent JS errors.
+1.0.2   | Add checks for presence of jQuery to prevent JS errors.
 1.0.1   | Fix incompatibility with REDCap version 9.5.0.
 1.0.0   | Initial release.